What should I do after I receive a medical bill

 Check your credit report to make sure your bill was not sent to collections.
 It should NOT be listed on your credit report.
 Here is how to check.

 What if I already owe my hospital money?
-Can I still get care there?
+Can I still get care?

-However, if you do not need emergency care, a provider may refuse to treat you if you have an outstanding bill with them.
+However, if you do not need emergency care, most hospitals and providers may refuse to treat you if you have an outstanding bill with them.
+Consider seeking care at Federally Qualified Health Centers, which provide primary services regardless of your ability to pay